bsaal2/oop-concepts/class/class.md

 > Class are created using the keyword `class`.

+> Class name should be started with initial letter (capitalized by convention).

 > After declaring the class name, programmer must define the constructor method

 > Class contains the attributes and methods

+> Interfaces: A class can implement more than one interface

+## Concrete Class

+A * Concrete class * is a class that has an implementation of all of its method.
+They can not have any unimplemented methods.
+It can extend/inherit the abstract class or any interfaces as long as it implement all their methods